Waterfowl Hunting Checklist

 - Calls & Decoys – Having a well-practiced and accurate call, as well as a thought-out decoy spread, are two very important parts of waterfowl hunting.
 Starting with calls, you’ll want to select the waterfowl call that matches your hunt, but take extra (like a goose call on a duck hunt) just in case the opportunity presents itself.
 Electronic calls are easy, but sometimes prohibited in areas.
 Some basic calls you have to know and get right are the quack, feed call, mating call and comeback call.
 These range in tone and length, so get them right before going out.

 The decoy spread you choose is likewise crucial to getting the birds out of the air.
 Select a decoy spread that is native to the area.
 Don’t get excited while shopping and seeing all the colors and variations, as some decoys won’t work in your area.
 Vary the size, too.
 Larger sizes will be visible to birds flying in from further away.
 If you’re obsessed with waterfowl hunting, go for the more expensive hollow plastic or molded plastic decoys.
-They’re more expensive but will last longer.
-Selecting the right duck decoy takes more instruction, so stay tuned for our full post about decoy selection and placement.

 - Blinds – Whatever type of blind you choose, whether it is a layout blind, boat blind or chair blind, try to incorporate the local foliage into it so that you’re well camouflaged.
 Your waterfowl blind can be the most noticeable piece of your equipment to incoming birds so you’ll want it to match the native terrain as much as possible.